hraftery/slacktokens/README.md

 stored encrypted, so a modified version of `pycookiecheat` is used to decrypt the contents.
 The decryption process will prompt you for your user password, which is used only to pull out the cookie store encryption secret from your keychain.

+# Shortcomings
+- macOS and Linux only.
+	- Windows support contributions welcome.
+- Slack Desktop App only.
+	- Browser support contributions welcome.
+Preferred implementation: failover to looking through browsers if the app access method fails.
+- Might require the app to be closed, because LevelDB is not a multi-user database and there are no read-only access options.
+- No established method for persisting the token data.
+Thought long and hard about this, and decided to keep the interface flexible and to leave suitable persistance methods as an exercise for the user.
+	- It turns out the script is fast and read-only, so if the user is another Python script, then perhaps no persistance is required.